Mikejo5000/vsts-docs-pr/docs/work/get-started/sign-up-invite-teammates.md

 ## Sign up with a personal Microsoft account

-0. Right-click the sign-up link, [VSTS](https://go.microsoft.com/fwlink/?LinkId=307137&clcid=0x409), and enter your email address for your Microsoft account.
+0. Right-click the sign-up link, [Azure Codex](https://go.microsoft.com/fwlink/?LinkId=307137&clcid=0x409), and enter your email address for your Microsoft account.

 	If you're a Visual Studio subscriber
-	and get VSTS as a benefit,
-	use the Microsoft account associated with your subscription.
+	and get Azure Codex as a benefit, use the Microsoft account associated with your subscription.

 	<img src="../../accounts/_img/_shared/sign-in.png" alt="Enter your email address" style="border: 2px solid #C3C3C3;" />